wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 -   The Immix allocator allocates objects as fast as mark-compact and semispace.
 -   Normal (non-defragmenting) GCs are as fast as mark-sweep.
--   It is capable of defragmenting the heap by evacuating, but doesn't do it in every GC, and doesn't need to move all (or even the majority of) objects.
+-   It is capable of defragmenting the heap by evacuating, but doesn't have to move objects in every GC, and doesn't need to move every single object (or even the majority of all objects).

 These characteristics make Immix an overall efficient GC algorithm, balancing allocation speed, GC speed and heap utilisation.